 An inventory of recreation areas can be included a tabulated list in the written NRI report and can be shown on a map of publicly accessible conservation land in town.
 Communities may have a local recreation committee that has documented information about recreation resources and needs.
 The town’s master plan may include a list of public access points and municipally-owned recreation areas.
 Check with state and federal agencies to identify public access sites on the community’s rivers, lakes and ponds.
 While the state has jurisdiction over all bodies of water greater than ten acres, it doesn’t guarantee access to them.
 A map showing publicly accessible conservation land in town and other recreation areas.

 Trails for hiking, skiing and snowmobiling may be maintained by local groups that can supply maps and other information (e.g., snowmobile clubs).
-The New Hampshire Bureau of Trails administers multiple-use trails on state, federal, and private lands and assists organizations, municipalities, and trail clubs with the development of trails on both public and private lands Old town roads are often used for recreation, such as Class VI and discontinued roads.
+The NH Trails Bureau administers multiple-use trails on state, federal, and private lands and assists organizations, municipalities, and trail clubs with the development of trails on both public and private lands Old town roads are often used for recreation, such as Class VI and discontinued roads.
 Topographic maps and aerial photographs can be used to map their locations.
 You may wish to record whether these roads are closed to gates and bars, abandoned, or of unknown status.
 Local fishermen can help to identify popular fishing spots for inclusion in the inventory.
 GPS can be used to map local trails information - this can be significant undertaking that will require volunteers and other resources.

 Additional Resources:

-NH Bureau of Trails (NH State Parks)
+NH Trails Bureau(NH State Parks)

-NH Snowmobile Association (Interactive Trails Map_
+NH Snowmobile Association (Interactive Trails Map)

 List of Public Boating and Fishing Access Sites (NH Fish and Game)